-Raposa, E. B., Hagler, M., Liu, D. & Rhodes J. E. (in press).
+Raposa, E. B., Hagler, M., Liu, D. & Rhodes J. E. (2021).
 Predictors of close faculty−student relationships and mentorship in higher education: findings from the Gallup−Purdue Index.
 Annals of the New York Academy of Science.
+PDF.

 From the abstract